-A Michigan native was tabbed Ferris State University’s next Athletics Director as Perk Weisenburger was appointed to lead Bulldog Athletics in an announcement made Aug.
+A Michigan native was tabbed to lead Ferris State University Athletics when Perk Weisenburger was appointed as the school's Athletics Director on Aug.
 25, 2010, by FSU Vice President for Administration & Finance Jerry Scoby.

-Weisenburger most recently had served on the senior staff as the Associate Athletics Director for External Operations at the University of Nevada, Las Vegas since 2005.
+Prior to FSU, Weisenburger had served on the senior staff as the Associate Athletics Director for External Operations at the University of Nevada, Las Vegas since 2005.
 He’s a 1979 graduate of Central Michigan University and the former Director of Athletics at NCAA Division I Illinois State University for five years.

 His appointment came following a nationwide search and screening process that yielded more than 75 applicants and involved a 10-member search committee.
 He replaced former FSU Athletics Director Tom Kirinovic, who retired after more than 27 years as a member of the Bulldog Athletics Department.
 Weisenburger began his duties at Ferris on Friday, Sept.
 10, 2010.